-Mi-Video Pass enables the carrier to seamlessly roll out video as a premium service offering to target consumers.
+Mi-Video Pass enables the operator to seamlessly roll out video as a premium service offering to target consumers.
 The consumer is notified in real time if they attempt to play video but are unauthorized to do so and are offered a number of (carrier defined) video plan options which they can purchase in line.
-The user can subsequently manage their video plan through a service selfcare function.
+The user can subsequently manage their video plan through a service self-care function.

 We have all come across the “bill-shock” stories in the press.
 Unfortunately this has led to a general “fear” of using data whilst abroad and most consumers simply switch off data services when roaming.

-PPI Mi-Roaming Pass enables the carrier to seamlessly roll out data roaming as a premium service to a target set of roaming consumers.
+PPI Mi-Roaming Pass enables the operator to seamlessly roll out data roaming as a premium service to a target set of roaming consumers.
 Upon real-time detection the roaming consumer is immediately offered a number of simple service oriented roaming plan options.
 For example: